Feller-AG/wiser-cloud-api/README.md

 ---

-## 📌 Set the desired valve position for an hvac group
+## 📌 Set the desired valve position for a hvac group

 This endpoint allows setting the desired valve position for a given HVAC group.
 The position is expressed as an integer between `0` and `10000`, representing approximation of the valve opening: 0 = closed, 5000 = 50 %, 10000 fully open).